Introduction

 The script just uses nmap to search for online hosts in the network and get the MAC address from those and then uses nping (from the nmap project) to craft the necessary packets which will test for IP forwarding.

-The following ncat command will send an IP packet to the IP address 10.5.23.42 transporting a TCP SYN packet with the destination port 8080 to the MAC address 50:e6:36:25:04:ef.
+The following nping command will send an IP packet to the IP address 10.5.23.42 transporting a TCP SYN packet with the destination port 8080 to the MAC address 50:e6:36:25:04:ef.
 The system will then forward the IP packet (or perform NAT, which is transparent to the sending system) and finally send back the replied TCP SYN-ACK packet.

 $ sudo nping -e wlan0 -c 1 --dest-mac B4:E6:2D:71:CA:BD --tcp -p 8080 10.5.23.42